 - The Power to Produce Wonders: The Value of Family in Philanthropy – 2010 (two-year research project)

-Ms. Esposito was also an active public speaker on the topic of family philanthropy.
-To name a few of her many public engagements, Ms. Esposito presented the closing remarks at the first National Symposium on the Value of Family Philanthropy in 2008, spoke alongside Bill Gates Sr. at the Family Philanthropy Day event in 2010, and presented at the Dorothy A. Johnson Center for Philanthropy National Summit on Family Philanthropy in 2011.
-In addition, Ms. Esposito served as the first Frey Foundation Visiting Scholar in Family Philanthropy at the Johnson Center from 2009 to 2013.
+Esposito was an active speaker on the topic of family philanthropy.
+Esposito presented the closing remarks at the first National Symposium on the Value of Family Philanthropy in 2008, spoke alongside Bill Gates Sr. at the Family Philanthropy Day event in 2010, and presented at the Dorothy A. Johnson Center for Philanthropy National Summit on Family Philanthropy in 2011.
+In addition, Esposito served as the first Frey Foundation Visiting Scholar in Family Philanthropy at the Johnson Center from 2009 to 2013.

 “If somebody had asked me to describe a state where I thought servant leadership was well practiced, Michigan would come to my mind.
 Absolutely.
 It just would, because that’s what I’ve always experienced.”

-Ms. Esposito’s volunteer involvement continued in addition to these many responsibilities.
-Presently, she serves on Great Nonprofits’ board and on Independent Sector’s ethics and accountability committee.
-Notable past involvements include acting as a board member of the Better Business Bureau’s Wise Giving Alliance from 2002 to 2008, serving on the executive committee for the Forum of Regional Associations of Grantmakers’ New Ventures in Philanthropy project, serving on the board of directors of the National Charities Information Bureau in New York, and as a member on the National Commission on Civic Investment in Public Education (1).
+Esposito served on Great Nonprofits’ board and on Independent Sector’s ethics and accountability committee.
+Other notable past involvements include board member of the Better Business Bureau’s Wise Giving Alliance from 2002 to 2008, service on the executive committee for the Forum of Regional Associations of Grantmakers’ New Ventures in Philanthropy project, serving on the board of directors of the National Charities Information Bureau in New York, and as a member on the National Commission on Civic Investment in Public Education.

-Ms. Esposito was interviewed regarding her insights and experiences in working with Michigan’s philanthropic community and the Our State of Generosity (OSoG) partners.
-The following are selected quotations from her interview specifically related to the five organizing themes of the OSoG project.
+Esposito was interviewed regarding insights and experiences in working with Michigan’s philanthropic community and the Our State of Generosity (OSoG) partners.
+The following quotes relate to the five organizing themes of the OSoG project.

 Servant Leadership in Michigan Philanthropy